Skincare Mistakes: What sabotages its effect

 Signs: increased sensitivity, redness without a clear trigger, frequent breakouts despite cleansing, stinging with neutral products.
 If this happens: reduce your routine to basics (cleanser, moisturizer, SPF) and gradually rebuild.

 In the evening, yes – always.
-Sunscreen, makeup, sebum, and environmental pollution must be removed.
+Sunscreen, makeup, sebum, and pollution must be removed.
 In the morning: for normal to dry skin, water or a very mild cleanser is often sufficient.
 Excessive cleansing damages the barrier.

 What is the most important single step?

 SPF.
-Daily, correctly applied (1/4 teaspoon for the face), broad-spectrum protection.
+Daily, applied correctly (1/4 teaspoon for the face), broad-spectrum protection.
 No other step has more anti-aging effect.

 Conclusion